microsoft/fluentui/rfcs/convergence/make-overrides.md

 ## Problem statement

 `makeStyles()` implementation has two problems that will cause issues at scale: matchers and missing slots.
-A snippet below will be used to highlight issues:
+The snippet below highlights these issues:

 ```tsx
 import { ax, makeStyles } from "@fluentui/react-make-styles";